hakehardware/hakehardware.github.io/docs/guides/autonomys/docker-node-autonomys.md

 :::warning

-This guide was creating for Gemeni 3H testnet and will be updated to Mainnet once released.
+This guide was created for Gemeni 3h testnet and will be updated to mainnet once released.

 :::